carpentries/carpentrycon/AtoZ_of_CarpentryCon.md

 ##### *Screenshot of one of many Zoom meetings over the year*

-Yours, CarpentryCon Taskforce - from different Time Zones!
+Yours,

-<script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>
+CarpentryCon Taskforce - from different Time Zones.